 Hand painted kitchens

-– We regularly paint new wooden kitchens, or do repaints, but our speciality is upgrading 10 or 20 year old bespoke oak or pine kitchens.
+– Our speciality is upgrading 10 or 20 year old oak or pine kitchens.
+We regularly paint new wooden kitchens too, and repaint older ones too.

-– Dark oak, orange pine, MDF, maple, clear lacquered, varnished, waxed, even laminate kitchens and furniture can all be transformed with a hand painted finish.
+– We can paint dark oak, orange pine, new MDF, maple, clear lacquered, varnished, waxed, even laminate kitchens and furniture.
+We can transform any surface with a hand painted finish.

-– If you like the layout of your kitchen, and it is functional, but you want a new look, we can clean down your wooden kitchen, prepare and prime it, and apply a flawless hand painted finish in literally any colour of your choosing.
+– Do you like the layout of your kitchen, and it is functional, but you want a new look without buying new?
+If so, we can clean down your current wooden kitchen, prepare and prime it, and apply a flawless hand painted finish in literally any colour of your choosing.
+It works out at about 10-20% the cost of new!

 If you want to go a bit further with an upgrade, we can call on our skilled associate craftsmen to advise you and install replacement worktops or new tiles, and even modify cabinets, if necessary.

-However far you want to go with the project, Traditional Painters can oblige, and we assure you that everyone involved is a trusted and reliable craftsman, very business-like, and mad about attention to detail.
-We will hand you over a “new” hand painted kitchen on schedule, and past experience says you will be delighted with the level of customer service we offer.
-If you are in Ireland please click here
+However far you want to go with the project, Traditional Painters can oblige.
+We assure you that every Traditional Painter member is a trusted and reliable craftsman, very business-like, and mad about attention to detail.
+We will hand you over a “new” hand painted kitchen on schedule.
+Past experience says you will be delighted with the level of customer service we offer.

 Hand painting older wooden kitchens is what we do!